- February 25, 2020

 If you attempt to file a personal injury lawsuit after two years have passed, the most likely scenario is that it will be dismissed out of hand.
 There are, however, a few exceptions.

-Understanding Comparative Negligence in Texas
+Types of Negligence in Texas FAQs

 Were You Injured Due to Negligence in Texas?
-Call Crain Brogdon, LLP Today!
+Call Crain Brogdon, LLP, Today!

 Attorney Quentin Brogdon